Willie Thomas (Canadian football)

-William Thomas (born August 14, 1955) is a Canadian former professional football offensive lineman who played 10 seasons in the Canadian Football League for four different teams.
+William Thomas (born August 14, 1955) is a Canadian former professional football offensive lineman who played 10 seasons in the Canadian Football League (CFL) for four different teams.
 Thomas played college football at the University of Calgary.
 He played a total of 139 CFL games over 10 seasons.

 He published an autobiographical book on his experience in the CFL in 1987.